Every year we trash enough gift wrap to wrap around the world multiple times, and a good chunk of it is not even recyclable. What a waste!

 You can find the mitered corner explained on the blog; here for narrow seam allowances and here for wider seam allowances.
 If you have a rolled hem presser foot, that would be a great option, but I have never mastered it even after hours of trying so I'll just keep to a double fold hem.

-What fabric can you use for reusable gift wraps?
+What fabric can you use for reusable fabric gift wraps?

 I've had the best success with fairly lightweight fabrics.
 The fabric with the sun print is a 138 gsm calico.
-But I've also used a cotton voile, viscose, and I've made a larger size with a thicker fabric...so just experiment, in the end, that's the best way to approach any sewing project.
+I've also used a cotton voile, viscose, and I've made a larger size with a thicker fabric.
+Just experiment and use what you already have.
+A silk scarf, linen napkin, tea towel can all be used as a fabric gift wrap too.

 So far I've mentioned fabric and measurements, but of course, there is so much more to it than that.
 There is history and tradition connected to it.
 All though all around the world cloth was used to wrap items, in Japan, it evolved from utility into an art and tradition.